 Editor’s Note: Originally written in 2013, Tamre’s ideas on finding new angles for the same topic is as relevant today as it was then.

 Finding new ideas isn’t always easy when you’ve committed to writing quality blog content.
 You’ve taken the pledge to stay away from gimmicky posts.
 You’ve written about things that are fun.
 Now where do you go?
 Back to the beginning.
 Look at your old blog content for inspiration.

 Don’t be afraid to take what you already have and make it work to your advantage.
 Your blog is a goldmine of content you can reuse and refresh to your benefit.
 Look back through your blog to your first posts when you were inspired and had so to share with the world.
-Providing a new perspective to your original post or expanding on an idea you’ve covered can be just as good as something brand new.
+Providing a new perspective to your original post or expanding on an idea you’ve covered can be just as good, or even better as something brand new